nkatre/Milestone---Deploy/README.md

 		// visit test server(canary2);
 	}

-After bulit the application successfully on build server, we deploy the new version of application on canary1 server.
-In current situation, we can let 15% of users test this new version.
-When all test cases are successful, we deploy this version to canary2 server using the following comands.
+After bulit the application successfully on build server, we deploy the new version of application on test server(canary1).
+In this case, we can get 15% of users' test data.
+When all test cases are successful, we deploy this version to product server(canary2).

-	git push green master  // green is on canary2 server

 According to above strategy, we can implement the canary deployment and canary release.
-We also can change the ratio of users and do more testing on the application.

 ## V. Monitoring deployed application